isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 1. Configure the activity **[!UICONTROL Scheduler type]**.

-    By default, the segment will enter the journey 1 hour after it is published.
+    By default, the segment will enter the journey **[!UICONTROL As soon as possible]**, meaning 1 hour after the journey is published.
 If you want to make the segment enter the journey on a specific date/time or on a recurring basis, select the desired option from the list.

     In case of recurring journeys, you can also define the start and end of the journey.